Invincible Eleven: History

-The following month, June 1943, IE made its debut in football competitions after some weeks of hard practicing.
+The following month, June 1943, IE made its debut in football competitions after some weeks of hard practice.
 The first three years were marked by constant defeats, as the members were young and inexperienced.
 IE struck its first surprise in 1945, when it trounced "Olympics" 5–0.
 This victory was crucial in animating the spirit of sportsmanship and teamwork among the boys, for Olympics consisted of older and more experienced boys, mainly from Freetown.
 It was one of the oldest and leading teams.
-The Invincibility of IE, which was previously a laughing-stock, was then rested.
-For seven years afterwards it was almost not possible to draw with or beat IE. And football teams trembled when they had to encounter IE.
+The invincibility of IE, which was previously a laughing stock, was then rested.
+For seven years afterward it was almost not possible to draw with or beat IE. And football teams trembled when they had to encounter IE.

-Between 1946–49 IE sustained a severe blow when seven or eight of its members left about the same time for further studies in the United States and other foreign parts.
+Between 1946 and 1949 IE sustained a severe blow when seven or eight of its members left about the same time for further studies in the United States and other foreign parts.
 However, they were replaced subsequently by some promising young players from the junior team, West End Eleven.
 Some of these young players, who in their own right also came into national prominence included, Sam Payne Cooper, Leonard Deshield, T. Ernest Eastman, Bruce Smith, E. Harding Smythe, Gabriel J. Tucker, and John Payne Tucker.
-Between 1950–51, some of these boys matriculated into schools abroad for further studies, thereby creating another vacuum.
+Between 1950 and 1951, some of these boys matriculated into schools abroad for further studies, thereby creating another vacuum.
 Coupled with the lack of support, IE was temporarily renamed "Pepperbird" by its sponsor Mr. Al Schoucair the owner of the Pepperbird Club.
 When Joseph G. Richards, one of the original founders of IE returned from abroad in December 1951, he recommended a return to the IE name.
 Together with the name of another its junior team, Majestics, the entire IE organization is today called IE Majestics Sports Association.

 In April 2019 they were relegated to the Liberian Third Division after failing to pay a fine for not honoring a league match.